Export and import a flow

 Note: Sensitive data is not included in the resulting JSON file.

-An example of an exported flow's JSON file is shown below:
+Example of an exported flow's JSON file:

 {